 If you’re jetting off on vacation this year (when we are allowed!) after twelve months or more of being locked indoors, then it can be easy to get carried away with all the holiday hysteria and forget a few important details before your foreign holiday.
 After a year of lockdowns and social distancing restrictions, you might be forgiven for forgetting a few holiday essentials, but this article will help to keep you on track.
 Here are three important things that you simply must not forget to do before your holiday in Europe this year.
+Also make sure you have the perfect luggage for a European trip!

 Get A COVID-19 Test Before You Fly